-• A planning permit for the construction of the fence, lodged with the Brimbank City Council on 21 January 2016.
+• A planning permit for the construction of the fence, to be lodged with Council in April 2016.
 It is the proponent's view that a planning permit is in fact not required as it is exempt under the provisions of clause 52.17 (exemption for requiring planning permit for native vegetation).